THREE AREAS OF TEMPTATION

 However, the spirit of the world is not good.
 It is evil.
 It is filled with the antichrist spirit.
 It is against Christ.
 Whoever loves the world spirit is the enemy of God.

 Do not love the world or anything in the world.
 If anyone loves the world, the love of the Father is not in him.
-For everything in the world—the cravings of sinful man, the lust of his eyes and the boasting of what he has and does—comes not from the Father but from the world.
+For everything in the world — the cravings of sinful man, the lust of his eyes and the boasting of what he has and does — comes not from the Father but from the world.
 The world and its desires pass away, but the man who does the will of God lives forever.
-(I John 15-17)

 Probably the biggest lie of all is the preeminence given to the acquiring of money.
-As in most cultures, in America we need money for the necessities of life.
-God has promised that we shall have what we need, if we seek first the Kingdom of God.
+In America, as in most cultures, we need money for the necessities of life.
+God has promised that we will have what we need, if we seek first the Kingdom of God.
 And so we shall.

 I am not suggesting that God desires that all of His saints be impoverished.
 When we are serving God with all our heart, God sees to it that we have what we need.
 I am speaking rather of the accumulation of wealth, and the use of it to avoid having to depend on God.